 This is an annual fee.
 We consider this another sign of artists continued support in the Co-op.
 Artists must keep their membership active to be considered for programs.
 While we may offer a “grace period” in special exceptions, active membership is important for receiving continued benefits.

-Join us for our third monthly edition of Swingin’ Thursdays at Boxcar Brewing Co.!
+Join us for our fourth monthly edition of Swingin’ Thursdays at Boxcar Brewing Co.!

 (Thursday) 8:00 pm EST